Lê Văn Hưng: Military career

 However, US advisers reported that Hưng "choked" and "didn't do a damn thing"; and threatened (privately) to shoot his deputy division commander at An Lộc.
-According to Brig.
-General John R. McGiffert II, An Lộc would never have held out without the handful of American advisers directing the air strikes and shoring up the local leadership.
+According to Brigadier general John R. McGiffert II, An Lộc would never have held out without the handful of American advisers directing the air strikes and shoring up the local leadership.
 Two of the few South Vietnamese leaders to stand out were Colonel Le Quang Luong, an airborne brigade commander, and Colonel Tran Van Nhut, the local province chief.
-Following the heavy fighting, Thieu replaced almost all of the division commanders in the zone with Hưng being replaced by an Airborne officer, but promoted to be deputy III Corps commander.
+Following the heavy fighting, Thieu replaced almost all of the division commanders in the zone with Hưng being replaced by Colonel Tran Quoc Lich, an Airborne officer, but promoted to be deputy III Corps commander.

 Hưng was promoted to General in the field and later commanded the 21st Division before becoming Deputy Commander of the 4th Military Region (MR4).

-When the PAVN made their "Hồ Chí Minh Campaign" final assault on South Vietnam in April 1975, before listening to the capitulation order of President Dương Văn Minh, General Hung planned a secret operation to send remaining ARVN soldiers and officers at jungles and military bases that would continue counterattack against VC units after the Fall of Saigon.
+When the PAVN made their "Hồ Chí Minh Campaign" final assault on South Vietnam in April 1975, before listening to the capitulation order of President Dương Văn Minh, Hung planned a secret operation to send remaining ARVN soldiers and officers at jungles and military bases that would continue counterattack against VC units after the Fall of Saigon.
 There he and his soldiers follow orders by the colonel to execute the location of secret delta places on long-term strategic resistance against VC for a few months until PAVN/VC declare a ceasefire hoping a new South Vietnam country at Mekong Delta.
-Unfortunately, the colonel and the captain who planned to execute the order of secret operation escaped to sea shortly after President Minh surrender.
-Both ARVN generals in Can Tho were seriously concerned the future of Can Tho after RVN government dissolved.
-ARVN soldiers in Can Tho start to disband when no order was made to secret places in Mekong Region.
-VC captured several districts across Mekong Delta and both ARVN generals decided not to counterattack in Can Tho until they realized the VC will be shelled bombarded heavily in Can Tho.

 Death

-On April 30, he received word that Dương Văn Minh had ordered South Vietnam's army to surrender.
-At 8 P.M, General Hưng gathered his staff, ARVN soldiers, and family to say goodbye.
+On April 30, he received word that Minh had ordered South Vietnam's forces to surrender.
+At 20:00 Hưng gathered his staff, soldiers, and family to say goodbye.
 He was unable to fight to the death because the townspeople of Cần Thơ had begged him not to resist, believing that it would cause futile bloodshed, and Hưng was one of the five ARVN generals who committed suicide that day.
 Hưng shot himself in the chest with his pistol at his residence.

-Before ending his life, he said "I was willing to choose death; if the general could not protect the country or the city, he would have to die with it."
-The IV Corps was shortly handed over to Viet Cong after the death of Le Van Hung.
-His commander, Major General Nguyễn Khoa Nam, committed suicide in the early morning of May 1, 1975.
+His subordinate, Major general Nguyễn Khoa Nam, also committed suicide in the early morning of May 1, 1975.
 Both were buried in Can Tho military cemetery.